4.97 from 27 votes

 Cook: 20 minutes

-Korean Fried Chicken on a plate.
+Korean Fried Chicken Tenders on a plate tossed in a spicy gochujang sauce.

 These crispy Korean Fried Chicken Tenders are double fried to golden brown perfection and glazed with a sweet and spicy gochujang sauce!